 Mineral is a tiny town located in the state of California.
 With a population of 136 people and just one neighborhood, Mineral is the 849th largest community in California.
-Much of the housing stock in Mineral was built prior to World War II, making it one of the older and more historic towns in the country.
+Mineral has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Mineral is generally considered to be a blue-collar town.
-56.25% of the Mineral workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Mineral, you'll notice that it is more blue-collar than most other communities in America.
+56.25% of Mineral’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mineral is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Mineral who work in computer science and math (27.08%), sales jobs (16.67%), and office and administrative support (0.00%).

 Also of interest is that Mineral has more people living here who work in computers and math than 95% of the places in the US.

-Mineral’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Mineral’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small town, Mineral does not have a public transit system used by locals to get to and from work.

-The education level of Mineral citizens is a little higher than the average for US cities and towns: 23.38% of adults in Mineral have at least a bachelor's degree.
+The citizens of Mineral are slightly better educated than the national average of 21.84% for all cities and towns, with 23.38% of adults in Mineral having a bachelor's degree or advanced degree.

 The per capita income in Mineral in 2022 was $47,827, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $191,308 for a family of four.
 However, Mineral contains both very wealthy and poor people as well.